Willamette Valley Lamb

 Primary Contact: Cody Wood

-Internship informationGeneral Farm Description: Willamette Valley Lamb is a mid to large scale sheep and Cattle farm based in the Willamette Valley, near Eugene, Oregon.
+Internship informationGeneral Farm Description: Willamette Valley Lamb is a mid to large scale sheep and cattle farm based in the Willamette Valley, near Eugene, Oregon.
 Our focus is raising sustainable and ethical lamb on perennial pastures ensuring the health and well being of both the animals and the land.
 In the valley the spring and summer time are our most productive months.
 Lambing starts here in April and is a very intense time of the year.
 Lambs are then put on planted and irrigated perennial pastures and intensively managed.
 The winters are more extensive utilizing the surrounding pasture land to sustain ewes.
 Management in the winter consists of moving sheep and building electric fence.
-We currently have 800+ ewes but we are growing all the time.
+We currently have 1000+ ewes but we are growing all the time.
 We also have a large ranch on the Oregon coast near the beautiful town of Langlois.
 Here 500 ewes are extensively grazed over several pastures around the ranch.
 This ranch is remote and forested, but gorgeous with views of the Pacific ocean from some of the highest pastures.
-Aside from sheep we also graze cattle in the bay area of California.
-There is some opportunity for an intern to be sent to California for a time.
-We also graze cattle in Eastern Oregon and have some seasonal opportunity there.

 CRAFT Member Farm?
 No